|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 We first looked at Pads when Pauline started complaining that her old MSI Wind U100 Netbook was getting very slow but could not see any way tablets could be a replacement - however we began to see other roles that they could play.
 This was followed by Pete having to help set up and explain the use of an iPad to John which again gave some more ideas.
 Finally it came down to a spur of the moment purchase in Guernsey, the Samsung Galaxy Tab 3 7" was on a very good special offer and well under our duty free limit so it seemed a good way to really see if one could be useful.
 We had already laid out a list of things which would be needed to make a contribution to our existing collection of 'tools' for round the house and whilst travelling and the Galaxy seemed to make a good shot at many of them.
 The applications seemed to have come a long way since we got the android media box, certainly the preloaded and enhanced versions from Samsung and we could see a gap where it fitted between the excellent, always available email, contacts and diary through the Blackberry and the internet and office functions on the Netbook, especially for use in Wi-Fi Hotspots when one did not want the weight of a netbook to carry or the risks of being compromised.

 What we felt was needed was an enhancement of the functions of the Blackberry onto a screen capable of handling simple web browsing and basic office functions yet light to carry and cabable of lasting for long periods between charging.
 The netbooks/laptop also handles our music played through bluetooth, web authoring and as an image organizer and viewer and editor for digital photos from our cameras.
 A sensible target would be to extend the time away from a day with just a phone to a long weekend (or even a week) with a phone and pad with a saving of several kgs over a phone and netbook/laptop.
 The Samsung Galaxy S3 Neo has been a great success and handles Email well and is used for a surprising amount of web browsing with its 4.8"1280 x 720 screen, small but very clear.
 We have just added a Samsung Galaxy Tab S2 8" which is amazingly powerful and practical and a week or two without a laptop now seems very practical.
+Finally during the Covid 19 lockdown Pete invested in a top of the range Samsung Tab S6 10.5 inch with pen input.

 I would be very pleased if visitors could spare a little time to give us some feedback - it is the only way we know who has visited the site, if it is useful and how we should develop it's content and the techniques used.
 I would be delighted if you could send comments or just let me know you have visited by sending a quick Message.